jdorfman/arduino-basics/README.md

 In a medium sauce pan...

 1. take your laptop out of the meduim sauce pan
-2. In the terminal, do: `npm install -G johnny-five`
+2. In the terminal, do: `npm install -g johnny-five`
 3. Install Atom.
 Oh, and `apm install script` you'll be wanting that.
 4. If you're running Ubuntu or other Debian distro, In the terminal, do:
  - `whoami` Make careful note of who you are.